-During the holidays I absolutely adore having a glass or two of eggnog but it now has to be a low carb version that I am still trying to perfect.
+During the holidays I adore having a glass or two of eggnog but it now has to be a low carb version that I am still trying to perfect.
 In the meantime, I can enjoy these low carb eggnog donuts during the Christmas season.
+You might also enjoy these Low Carb Eggnog Cupcakes or this Low Carb Eggnog Coffee Creamer recipe.

 Full of eggnog flavours like nutmeg and rum extract to give you all the festive feels without the sugar spikes.
 I was inspired to make these donuts while making these Keto Gingerbread Donuts.